giezer/ambari-hdp-docker/README.md

 Dockerfiles and Docker Compose for setting up an multi-node HDP Cluster with Ambari 2.6.
 Docker images are based on Ubuntu 16.04.

-Optionally, you can boostrap HDP installation with Ambari blueprints.
+Included the ambari shell for the automatic creation of the cluster and installation of the components according to the blueprint.
+More about ambari shell https://github.com/hortonworks/ambari-shell

 Requires Docker > v1.13 and Docker Compose > v1.17